bignerdranch/Freddy/README.md

 Doing so will either give the data to `success` or an error.
 We cover these details in greater depth below, but suffice it to say now that `success` is an enum with one of either two cases: `.Success` or `.Failure`.

-We can also use BNRSwiftJSON to access nested keys.
+We can also use Freddy to access nested keys.
 Consider the following code to get access the `"name"` of the first person in the `"people"` array.

 ```swift